 Furthermore, the EU regulatory system includes fairly complex decision making processes for both human and animal health products, which involves the European Medicines Agency as well as specialised Council preparatory bodies and committees.

-Avisa Partners has also worked for a number of companies in the health sector, including creating and running an association which provides renal care across the EU, and creating an alliance of companies which work in animal health.
-This work involves everything from advising to developing strategy to raising profile of their sectors’ particularities.
+Avisa Partners has also worked for a number of companies in the health sector, including creating and running an association which provides renal care across the EU, the European Renal Care Providers Association (ERCPA); and creating an alliance of companies that specialise in animal health.
+Our work involves everything from advising to developing strategy, to raising profile of their sectors’ particularities.

 In addition, Avisa Partners has worked for several pharmaceutical companies –both originator and generic–on competition issues in antitrust and abuse of dominant position proceedings.